face-hh/webx/docs/for-developers/html++.md

     <script src="script.lua" />
 </head>
 ```

 {% endcode %}

-Let's explain everything. `<title>` and `<meta name="*">` are tags you know from classic HTML5. `<title>` will give a Title to your page, which will be displayed on both the browser's tab and the search results. `<meta name="description" content="*">` will give Dingle a description to show on the search results, and other meta tags may be used by websites that wish to embed Web X sites.
+Let's explain everything. `<title>` and `<meta name="*">` are tags you know from classic HTML5. `<title>` will give a Title to your page, which will be displayed on both the browser's tab and the search results, and `<meta name="description" content="*">` will give Dingle a description to show on the search results.
+Those are the HTML++ meta tags supported by Napture. **Note that other meta tags may be used by other websites that wish to embed Web X sites.**

 Now, let's go beyond the standard.
 You might wonder, why do links have no `rel` attribute?
 And why is the `script` tag self-closing? (which might even be rendered as an error by your IDE).